BigPolarBear1/factorization/README.md

 1\*42^2-148\*42+4387 = -65

 However, is the existence of some nearby polynomial always garantueed that produces the product?
 And that question is probably solved with the work I did last week, where I was adding factors by multiplying/dividing coefficients and roots.
 So my goal now is to write some function, given two quadratics whose output factorizes over the factor base and has a valid mapping in the hashmap, combine then and return a new linear coefficient and root that produces the product.
-If I can solve this one thing, then I absolutely now how to finish everything else and my work should be completed within days... final sprint I guess.. lets hope this is it for real now.
+If I can solve this one thing, then I absolutely know how to finish everything else and my work should be completed within days... final sprint I guess.. lets hope this is it for real now.